Photon1c/StockCandleWickAnalyzers/README.md

 Currently in the task pipeline:

-- Successfully upload image to imagekit.io and analyze with LLM. :white_check_mark:
+- Successfully upload image to imagekit.io and analyze with LLM. ✔️
-- Generate sample output text files. :construction: :building_construction:
+- Generate sample output text files. ✔️

 ![Cover Image](coverimage.png)